UpdraftFund/.github/profile/README.md

 Fixed supply of 100B UPD.

+### Liquidity pools and voting

-90B UPD[^2] will go into liquidity pools so anyone can buy UPD.
+90B+ UPD will go into liquidity pools so anyone can buy UPD.
 The LP tokens will be burned to provide permanent liquidity.

-First, 30B UPD will be put in a liquidity pool on Arbitrum; then a vote will be held by UPD holders to determine the networks and sizes of the remaining liquidity pools.
+First, 30B UPD will be put in a liquidity pool on Arbitrum.
+Updraft itself will then be used to decide which networks get liquidity pools, by participants supporting ideas with the `updraft` and `liquidity` tags.

-UPD holders will also vote on which stable coins should be paired with UPD and given priority in Updraft.
-Founders are excluded from UPD-holder voting.
+Everyone will also vote on which stable coins should be paired with UPD and given priority in Updraft.

-### Founding Team
+Founders will exclude themselves from these votes.

+### Founder's choice fund

-10B UPD will go to the founding team, who agree to spend all[^3] of it funding ideas and solutions on Updraft.
+A maximum of 10B UPD will go to the *founder's choice fund* which will be a grant-making body that funds ideas and solutions on Updraft.
+They can choose to dissolve and return any portion of that to the liquidity pools on various networks.

 ### Humanity

 Anti-spam fees will go to [Unitap](https://unitap.app) to be distributed to humanity as a universal dividend.
 This ensures no one is excluded from using Updraft because they can't pay the fees.

 [^1]: The anti-spam fee for an idea is the greater of a % fee (e.g. 1%) and a low fixed fee (e.g. 1 UPD).
 Both are set by the Updraft team.
 The % fee discourages someone from contributing to their own idea just to boost it in the sort order.
 Drafters pay a low, fixed anti-spam fee set by the Updraft team.
-[^2]: The first liquidity pool will be on Arbitrum and provide initial access to UPD.
-Subsequent LP networks and stablecoin pairings will be determined by snapshot voting of UPD holders.
-(Founders are excluded from voting.)
 [^3]: Any taxes incurred from fees earned using Updraft can also be paid out of this allocation.